-MULTIMEDIA DESIGN 1 (GM Spec.)
+COMPUTER GAMES 1 DEV 2 (GM Spec.)

-The lab takes game design to an advanced level, teaching students the most contemporary techniques and technologies in the fields of virtual reality and augmented reality.
-During the course, the programming concepts acquired the previous semester will be reviewed and explored more in-depth.
+The design laboratory takes the teaching of game development to an advanced level, through the learning of the most contemporary techniques and technologies in the fields of virtual reality and augmented reality.
+During the course, the programming concepts on Unity learned in the previous semester will be taken up and deepened.